push-protocol/push-website/blog/2025-01-14-zklink-joins-forces-with-push-chain/index.md

 **Build super abstracted - shared settlement apps**

-With shared settlement capabilities of Push Chain and zklink - devs can build apps with powerful chain, fee and wallet abstraction capabilities - allowing transactions from any chain with near-instant finality.
+With shared settlement capabilities of Push Chain and zkLink - devs can build apps with powerful chain, fee and wallet abstraction capabilities - allowing transactions from any chain with near-instant finality.

 **Build universally compliant consumer and mixed financial apps**